eriknyquist/app_timer/README.md

   `uint32_t`, so the maximum timer period you can provide to `app_timer_start` without risking an overflow is whatever corresponds to a native tick/count value of 2^32.

+- Automatic handling of timer/counter overflow; if you are using a timer/counter, for example, which overflows after 12 hours with your specific configuration, and you call `app_timer_start` with an expiry time of 14 hours, then the overflow will be handled behind the scenes by the `app_timer` module and your callback will still be invoked after 14 hours (as long as your have correctly set the `max_count` value in your hardware model, and the timer expiry time does not overflow a uint32 when coverted to timer ticks, see previous item...)

 ## Included hardware model and example sketch for Arduino UNO

 The `arduino_example/` directory contains an implementation of a hardware model for